 The expansion into the online casino market for fantasy sports giants DraftKings and FanDuel has proven successful for both companies so far.
 FanDuel Casino debuted in Pennsylvania in January 2020 and immediately rose to the state’s top spot in revenue earned.
 Betfair Casino, which is integrated into the FanDuel Sportsbook New Jersey platform, is the top-earning online casino in New Jersey.

 DraftKings Casino immediately placed among New Jersey’s leading online casino brand upon its December 2018 launch.
-The brand debuted a platform in Pennsylvania in May 2020 and its West Virginia platform launched in July 2020.
+The brand debuted platforms in Pennsylvania, West Virginia, and Michigan over the past year.
 Other top online casinos include New Jersey’s Golden Nugget Casino, long considered the gold standard for legal mobile casinos in the US.

 DraftKings Casino is arguably the best online casino platform in the US, offering a huge selection of games, including exclusive versions of blackjack, roulette, and video poker.